-Personal safety and property protection literature is available at the Security office.
+Personal safety, resource information, and property protection literature is available at Security Services.
 Security Services assists students with engraving personal property or an engraver is available for loan at the Security office.
-Crime prevention information is posted on bulletin boards throughout campus and communicated in the student newspaper, which is typically published weekly during the fall and spring semesters.
-Crime prevention information also is emailed regularly to the campus community.
+Security administrators meet bi-monthly with student leaders to report campus incidents and discuss crime prevention measures.
+Crime prevention information is posted on bulletin boards throughout campus and communicated in the student newspaper, which typically is published weekly during the fall and spring semesters.
+Crime prevention information also is emailed regularly to the campus community and included in a weekly on-line news letter to faculty and staff.